Skip to content

 Anyone who does not provide help in the event of an accident or common danger or need, although this is necessary and can be expected from the circumstances, in particular without significant personal risk and without violating other important obligations, will be punished with imprisonment for up to one year or with a fine.

 There are numerous examples of failure to provide assistance.
-Classic situations are those in which a person has been injured as a result of an accident and a passer-by remains inactive without providing first aid or alerting rescue workers.
+Classic situations are those in which a person has been injured as a result of an accident, and a passerby remains inactive without providing first aid or alerting rescue workers.

 Failure to provide assistance can also be considered if witnesses of bodily harm fail to take the measures outlined above, although they would have been able to do so without further ado.”